Hanuman42109/PyShell1/README.md

 ## Notes

-- This deliverable builds on previous stages of the project.
+- This repo builds on previous stages of the project.
 - The implementation is a **simulation** of OS behavior, not a real kernel.
-- This branch is intended to be merged later as part of Deliverable 4.